 If you are more than a little unfit and want to start slowly and gradually building up your fitness levels, check out our Quick Tips to increase your walking activity and our Five steps towards a more active and energetic you.

 Point 4: Diet

-The NHS have created a 12-week printable weight loss guide for anyone who is looking to lose weight the healthy way.
+The NHS has created a 12-week printable weight loss guide for anyone who is looking to lose weight the healthy way.